HISPlayer/Unity_Video_Player/README.md

 HISPlayer is the most advanced video streaming player for Unity.
 It enables premium DASH and HLS video streaming inside your games and metaverses on Android, iOS, Windows, macOS, Xbox, VR Headsets, UWP(Universal Windows Platform), HoloLens and WebGL.

 This repository is to showcase the HISPlayer’s Unity video streaming player plugin features list and supported platforms.
-If you want to get a demo of our latest player library, contact us at our [website](https://www.hisplayer.com/demo-gaming/).
+If you want to get a demo of our latest player libraryw with full document, contact us at our [website](https://www.hisplayer.com/demo-gaming/).

 <br>